Skip Navigation

 While a lot of the changes we're making are internal, you, as a customer, will also see some changes, although they may not be so obvious.

-Customer Travel Packs Most of our travel packs are now sent electronically.
-We may occasionally send items to you in the post.
+Digital Travel Packs All our travel packs are now sent electronically via a mobile app.
+We may occasionally send items to you in the post if you request them.
 Standard envelopes can be recycled with your paper and cardboard, and envelopes with windows can also be added to your paper recycling as the plastic window is removed at the processing plant.
-We're in the process of switching over to paper-free travel packs and customer literature.

 Cotton Tote Bags We've ditched the plastic.
 If you visit us at the NEC, you can opt for no bag or a sustainably-sourced cotton tote bag; they're stronger, reusable and environmentally-friendly.